To the editor of THE EAGLE:

 While political differences will always exist, the process by which they are expressed should be done in a dignified and respectful manner.
 This has not been the case, especially in the past eight months.
 The dissident group has essentially objected to almost every move or decision the Select Board has made, disrupting meetings with a distinct lack of class and usually based on sketchy facts, misinformation and sometimes petty personal comments.

 The group of objectors has now found a new way to cause long-lasting difficulty.
 Enter the petition to the state Legislature to establish a voter recall process which will be on the warrant list for the Special Town Meeting to be held Wednesday.
 Cloaked in the misrepresentation of "taking the town back," it is set up to be initiated by just 100 petitioners (of over 1,200 voters) and with only the need for 20 percent of the voters to participate in the subsequent recall vote.
-This is a small percentage and almost any issue might have 20 percent of the voters not agree with it.

 As described in the warrant article the reasons for such recall would be malfeasance, incompetence, lack of fitness, corruption, neglect of duties and violation of oath.
 All are vague, generalized definitions, and, just who would decide the criteria and be the judge of whether the level of the offense is significant enough to warrant recall action?
 These are questions not answered in the warrant article.